 Mental Health First Aid

-*Mental Health First Aid USA is a trademarked name and is coordinated by the National Council for Community Behavioral Healthcare, the Maryland Department of Health and Mental Hygiene, and the Missouri Department of Mental Health – we train and certify instructors to deliver the 8-hour Mental Health First Aid course in your community.
+*Mental Health First Aid USA is a trademarked name and is coordinated by the National Council for Mental Wellbeing, the Maryland Department of Health and Mental Hygiene, and the Missouri Department of Mental Health.